Cactus12322/test-repo/README.md

-# test-repo
+# practicing test-repo
 This is a test repo.

+Day 1: Reviewing Git, making push to repo.